vaskocuturilo/RedisProject/README.md

 ##

-The demo project for Redis working with Golang and Java.
+The demo project for Redis is implemented with Golang and Java.

-### This project was created to demonstrate how to work with the Redis.
+### This project was created to demonstrate how to work with Redis.

 - Create a REST API event service (create/put/get/get all/delete events and save to Redis).
 - Add Cache-Aside.